atxpaul/TerraformExamples/README.md

-Just Terraform examples with modules
+## Terraform Examples for fun!

+This github is about examples for terraform.
+You can find stuff about AWS and Azure.